Changing Documents

 Alternatives

 If you have not or are unable to change your legal sex, it is still sometimes possible to select a gender-appropriate salutation in forms – for instance choosing both ‘Mr’ and ‘Female’.
 Where this is not allowed by the system, you may sometimes be able to select the ‘Other’ salutation option and then type ‘Mr’ or ‘Ms’.
-This can help avert awkward or hostile situations when dealing with that service or organisation, and prevent you from being outed at every interaction.
+This can help avert awkward or hostile situations when dealing with that service or organisation, and prevent you from being outed.

 If you are non-binary, the ‘Other’ option also allows you to leave the salutation blank, or insert ‘Mx’ or any salutation you prefer.